flatironinstitute/ccn-software-fens-2026/docs/source/full/group_projects/04_01_place_cells.md

 <div class="render-all">

-The data set we'll be looking at is from the manuscript [Diversity in neural firing dynamics supports both rigid and learned hippocampal sequences](https://www.science.org/doi/10.1126/science.aad1935).
-In this study, the authors collected electrophisiology data in rats across multiple sites in layer CA1 of hippocampus to extract the LFP alongside spiking activity of many simultaneous pyramidal units.
+The data set we'll use is from the study [Diversity in neural firing dynamics supports both rigid and learned hippocampal sequences](https://www.science.org/doi/10.1126/science.aad1935).
+In this study, the authors collected electrophisiology data from layer CA1 of hippocampus in rats.
 In each recording session, data were collected while the rats explored a novel environment (a linear or circular track), as well as during sleep before and after exploration.
 In our following analyses, we'll focus on the exploration period of a single rat and recording session.

-The full dataset for this study can be accessed on [DANDI](https://dandiarchive.org/dandiset/000044/0.210812.1516).
-Since the file size of a recording session can be large from the LFP saved for each recorded channel, we'll use a smaller file that contains the spiking activity and the LFP from a single, representative channel, which is hosted on [OSF](https://osf.io/2dfvp).
-This smaller file, like the original data, is saved as an [NWB](https://www.nwb.org) file.
+The full dataset for this study can be accessed on [DANDI](https://dandiarchive.org/dandiset/000044/0.210812.1516). and a smaller file containing only the session of interest can be found at [OSF](https://osf.io/2dfvp).
+Both datasets are saved as an [NWB](https://www.nwb.org) file.

-If you ran the workshop setup script, you should have this file downloaded already.
-If not, the function we'll use to fetch it will download it for you.
-This function is called `fetch_data`, and can be imported from the `workshop_utils` module.
-This function will give us the file path to where the data is stored.
-We can then use the pynapple function `load_file` to load in the data, which is able to handle the NWB file type.

 </div>